 If you’re fortunate enough to live in a place considered “touristy,” consider spending some time as a tour guide.
 Thanks to websites like AirBnB, amateur tour guides can promote their services to travelers looking for city tours, day trips, or even a guide to show them a location’s best eateries.
 If you’re the type to need a little more direction yourself, check out the International Tour Management Institute, a two-week crash course that trains people like you in all things tourism.

 Work on a cruise ship.

 Cruise ships offer a ton of opportunities for young people.
-Not only do cruise ship employees get to spend their days off exploring exotic locations from Hawaii to Iceland, they receive “free” room & board so it’s easy to save money.
-Jobs ranging from entertainer to dish washer can be found on each individual cruise ship’s official website.
+Not only do cruise ship employees get to spend their days off exploring exotic locations from Hawaii to Iceland, but they also receive “free” room & board, so it’s easy to save money.
+Jobs ranging from entertainer to dishwasher can be found on each individual cruise ship’s official website.

 Volunteering can bring about a lot of opportunities.
 Plus, it just makes you feel good!
 To recover from the burnout that is college, consider spending some time with a non-profit organization dedicated to something you love.
 Websites like Volunteer Match, HandsOn Network, and Idealist.org make it easy to search for various activities near your zip code or further afield.